Te Maru o Kaituna River Authority - About Us

 Who is Te Maru o Kaituna River Authority?

-Your Te Maru o Kaituna River Authority representatives are:
+Te Maru o Kaituna River Authority Members

 |Tapuika Iwi Authority Trust

 ||Dean Flavell (chairman)